Ann Cleeves: Honours, awards, and media appearances

-In 2006 she won the Duncan Lawrie Dagger for her novel Raven Black.
+In 2006, she won the Duncan Lawrie Dagger for her novel Raven Black, and in 2008 she was elected to the prestigious Detection Club.
 In 2014 Cleeves was awarded an Honorary Doctorate of Letters by the University of Sunderland.
-In 2015, Cleeves was the Programming Chair for the Theakstons Old Peculier Crime Writing Festival & the Theakston's Old Peculier Crime Novel of the Year Award.
+In 2015, Cleeves was the Programming Chair for the Theakstons Old Peculier Crime Writing Festival and the Theakston's Old Peculier Crime Novel of the Year Award.
 In 2015, she was shortlisted for the Dagger in the Library UK Crime Writers' Association award for an author's body of work in British libraries (UK).

 Cleeves was chosen as the 2017 recipient of the Cartier Diamond Dagger from the Crime Writers' Association for "sustained excellence" in crime fiction.
-In February 2019 Ann Cleeves appeared on Desert Island Discs.
+In February 2019, Cleeves appeared on Desert Island Discs.
 Cleeves was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to reading and libraries.

 In July 2022, Cleeves was awarded an honorary D.Litt. from Newcastle University for services to reading and libraries.

+On 15 September 2024, Cleeves' life was featured in an episode of the BBC Radio 3 series Private Passions.